How to Use Primer Coats for Getting High-Quality Vacuum Metallized Coatings

 Whether you’re prototyping or scaling to tens of thousands of parts, Rustagi Polymers offers batch flexibility without compromising precision.

-When to Choose Vacuum Metalising Over Other Plastic Finishing Techniques
+When to Choose Vacuum Metalising Over Other Plastic Finishing Techniques?

 If your goal is to achieve a luxury metal look while keeping parts light, affordable, and non-corrosive, vacuum metalising is your best bet.
 It outperforms other finishing methods—like electroplating, metallic paints, or foil applications—on factors like surface uniformity, depth of shine, and long-term reliability.